testflows/TestFlows-WebSite/source/handbook/index.md

     with Check(f"pressure={pressure},volume={volume}"):
         pressure_switch(pressure=pressure, volume=volume)

-# Run the sketch using random combinations order
+# Run the sketch in random combination order
 Sketch(test=check_pressure_switch, random=True)()
 ```

 > ✋ See [Using either()] for how to randomize order for a given combination variable.

 You can combine `random` with the `limit` test attribute.
-See [Limiting Number of Combinations] below.
+See the [Limiting Number of Combinations] section below.
-Also use [Args] decorator to specify default value of the `random` test attribute.
+Also, you can use the [Args] decorator to specify the default value of the `random` test attribute.

 For example,